filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/README.md

 ![CustomerSegmentationCHaracteristics3](https://github.com/filbert11/Hotel-Booking-Cancellation-Customer-Segmentation/blob/main/plot/CustomerSegmentationCharacteristics3.jpeg)

 ## Insights and Findings
-Based on the relative characteristics of each group, these are the following key characteristic of each group and their cluster names.
+Based on the relative characteristics of each cluster, these are the following key characteristic of each cluster and its name.

-Key characteristic for cluster label 0 group:
+Key characteristic for cluster label 0:
 1. Have kids
 2. Have mid booking lead time between 2-week to 2-month period
 3. Make special requests